salesforcecli/plugin-data/messages/data.update.resume.md

 # examples

-- Resume a bulk update job to your default org using an ID:
+- Resume a bulk update job of your default org using a job ID:

   <%= config.bin %> <%= command.id %> --job-id 750xx000000005sAAA

-- Resume the most recently run bulk update job for an org with alias my-scratch:
+- Resume the most recently run bulk update job for an org with alias "my-scratch":

   <%= config.bin %> <%= command.id %> --use-most-recent --target-org my-scratch